 - Coastliner and Transdev York - Including the 840 Coastliner service, voted Britain's most scenic bus route in 2018!
 Pick up their various daily services from Leeds, Tadcaster, York, Easingwold and Malton, serving Pickering, Thornton le Dale, Goathland and Whitby.
 Sunday services too.
 Also has free Wi-Fi on board to help you plan your day out.
 Dogs travel free of charge.
 Most vehicles have full access for wheelchair users and those displaying the 'wheelchair accessible' sign can carry buggies too.
 Its CastleLine also has daily services (excluding Sunday) from York to Castle Howard.

-- Reliance - 31X service - weekday service only on low-floor buses from York to Easingwold and Helmsley via Coxwold, Byland Abbey, Wass and Ampleforth.
-A number of services also extend from/to Kirkbymoorside.
+- Reliance - 31X service - Monday to Saturday service on low-floor buses from York to Easingwold and Helmsley via Coxwold, Byland Abbey, Wass and Ampleforth.
 Dogs travel free of charge.

 - Abbotts of Leeming - Daily services 80 and 89 (except Sundays and Bank Holidays) - linking Northallerton to Stokesley via a number of villages on the National Park's western side including Osmotherley, Ingleby Cross, Swainby, Carlton in Cleveland and Great Broughton.

-- Coatham Coaches - New Service 18 (from 1 September 2020) connecting Stokesley, Great Ayton, Newton under Roseberry, Guisborough and Saltburn by the Sea.
-Initially running Monday to Friday only.
+- Coatham Coaches - Service 18 connects Stokesley, Great Ayton, Newton under Roseberry, Guisborough and Saltburn by the Sea (runs Monday to Friday only).

 Please remember that if you choose to travel around the area by car that many of our roads are narrow and shared by other users.
 Very few of the roads have separate paths so you may well meet a walker, cyclist or horse-rider in the middle of the road as you come round a bend.
 So please drive carefully and take care.